mattxwang/qwerhacks-21-workshops/react/main-workshop/README.md

 * add routing to your app with [React Router](https://reactrouter.com/)
 * create simple graphs and visualizations with [react-plotly](https://plotly.com/javascript/react/)
 * implement beautiful animations with [react-anime](https://alain.xyz/libraries/react-anime)
-* integrate it with Firestore - I've done a follow-up workshop on this :)
+* integrate it with Firestore - we have a [follow-up workshop on this](https://github.com/malsf21/qwerhacks-21-workshops/tree/main/firebase/with-react) :)

 The world of React can be scary, and we're here to help!
 Many of our mentors have React experience (including me), so feel free to reach out to us during the hackathon if you've got questions!
 On top of that, you're always free to contact me if you've got any questions about this workshop.